Highpoint2000/webserver-scanner/README.md

 - If the server is locked, the scanner will no longer work

 ## History:

+### v2.6c (only works from web server version 1.2.8.1 !!!)

+- Blacklist and Whitelist can switch off in config file
+- Fixed problem creating plugins_configs path

 ### v2.6b (only works from web server version 1.2.8.1 !!!)
 - bugfixing